 - The firm’s business line construct launches, segmenting services offered across four categories: defined contribution, asset-liability, nonqualified executive benefits, and wealth management.

-- CAPTRUST exceeds $100 billion of client assets under management and reaches 1,000 brick clients.
+- CAPTRUST exceeds $100 billion of client assets under management.

 - ProviderLink® launches, giving us a unique 3(38) solution to use with multiple providers.